Health insurance in the United States: Private health care coverage

 Private health insurance may be purchased on a group basis (e.g., by a firm to cover its employees) or purchased by individual consumers.
 Most Americans with private health insurance receive it through an employer-sponsored program.
 According to the United States Census Bureau, some 60% of Americans are covered through an employer, while about 9% purchase health insurance directly.
 Private insurance was billed for 12.2 million inpatient hospital stays in 2011, incurring approximately 29% ($112.5 billion) of the total aggregate inpatient hospital costs in the United States.

-The US has a joint federal and state system for regulating insurance, with the federal government ceding primary responsibility to the states under the McCarran-Ferguson Act.
+The US has a joint federal and state system for regulating insurance, with the federal government ceding primary responsibility to the states under the McCarran–Ferguson Act.
 States regulate the content of health insurance policies and often require coverage of specific types of medical services or health care providers.
-State mandates generally do not apply to the health plans offered by large employers, because of the preemption clause of the Employee Retirement Income Security Act.
+State mandates generally do not apply to the health plans offered by large employers because of the preemption clause of the Employee Retirement Income Security Act.

 As of 2018, there were 953 health insurance companies in the United States, although the top 10 account for about 53% of revenue and the top 100 account for 95% of revenue.

-Employer sponsored
+Employer-sponsored

-Employer-sponsored health insurance is paid for by businesses on behalf of their employees as part of an employee benefit package.
+Employer-sponsored health insurance is partially paid for by businesses on behalf of their employees as part of an employee benefit package.
 Most private (non-government) health coverage in the US is employment-based.
 Nearly all large employers in America offer group health insurance to their employees.
 The typical large-employer PPO plan is typically more generous than either Medicare or the Federal Employees Health Benefits Program Standard Option.

 The employer typically makes a substantial contribution towards the cost of coverage.
 Typically, employers pay about 85% of the insurance premium for their employees, and about 75% of the premium for their employees' dependents.
 The employee pays the remaining fraction of the premium, usually with pre-tax/tax-exempt earnings.
 These percentages have been stable since 1999.
 Health benefits provided by employers are also tax-favored: Employee contributions can be made on a pre-tax basis if the employer offers the benefits through a section 125 cafeteria plan.

 Workers who receive employer-sponsored health insurance tend to be paid less in cash wages than they would be without the benefit, because of the cost of insurance premiums to the employer and the value of the benefit to the worker.
 The value to workers is generally greater than the wage reduction because of economies of scale, a reduction in adverse selection pressures on the insurance pool (premiums are lower when all employees participate rather than just the sickest), and reduced income taxes.
 Disadvantages to workers include disruptions related to changing jobs, the regressive tax effect (high-income workers benefit far more from the tax exemption for premiums than low-income workers), and increased spending on healthcare.